Materials-Consortia/OPTIMADE/optimade.rst

 Database providers SHOULD strive to implement the latest released version of this standard, as well as the latest patch version of any major and minor version they support.

 Note: The base URLs and versioned base URLs themselves are not considered part of the API, and the standard does not specify the response for a request to them.
-However, it is RECOMMENDED that implementations serve a human-readable HTML document on base URLs and versioned base URLs, which explains that the URL is an OPTiMaDe URL meant to be queried by an OPTiMaDe client.
+However, it is RECOMMENDED that implementations serve a human-readable HTML document on base URLs and versioned base URLs, which explains that the URL is an OPTIMADE URL meant to be queried by an OPTIMADE client.

 Index Meta-Database
 -------------------